hashgraph/guardian/Demo Artifacts/readme.md

 # ReadMe

-This folder contains sub folders for each Methodology.
+This folder contains sub folders for each Methodology (with many more to be added in the future).
 1. IREC
 2. Verra Redd